rabbitmq/rabbitmq-dotnet-client/README.md

 ## Supported Platforms and .NET Releases

+### 6.x

-Future `6.x` versions of the library require .NET 4.6.1 or a .NET Core version implementing .NET Standard 2.0.
+`6.x` versions of the library require .NET 4.6.1 or a .NET Core version implementing .NET Standard 2.0.
+They also introduce potentially breaking public API changes covered in the [changelog](CHANGELOG.md).

 ### 5.x and 4.x